 After reading Elizabeth's post I felt it made much more sense to call this pattern Old Shale.
-It always reminded me of the ocean; waves and pretty sea shells.
-Even the word Shale sounds like Shells.
+It always reminded me of the ocean; waves and pretty sea shell.
+Even the word Shale sounds like shells.

 I bet you think this looks really difficult to knit right?
 I mean I sure would.

 But guess what?
 It really isn't too hard to knit at all.
 In fact it's one of those stitch patterns that look really difficult when it really isn't.
 It just has one pattern row, that's it.
 The other rows are knit and purl.

 And if you knit up a baby blanket or a shawl with this lovely stitch, people are going to think you are a knitting superstar.
 And you will be!